RoboBlocky

 • Supports conceptual understanding and mathematical reasoning through the strategic integration of coding and robotics only when they meaningfully enhance student learning and engagement

-• Supports flexible implementation pathways using manipulatives, virtual robots, and optional hardware robotics, allowing schools and teachers to adapt implementation based on instructional goals, classroom needs, and available resources
+• Supports flexible implementation using manipulatives, virtual robots, and physical robots, allowing schools and teachers to adapt implementation based on instructional goals, classroom needs, and available resources.
+When RoboBlocky Math is implemented together with the STEAM, Computer Science, and Engineering with Robotics Pathways, hardware-based mathematics activities may be delivered through the STEAM pathways while continuing to support mathematics instruction.

 • Supports hands-on learning using Linkbot Bundles as common manipulatives and reconfigurable robotic systems from TK through Grade 12